 In summary, it’s worth taking some time to look through past auction results to check the success rates for similar property sales.
 This isn’t something that’s so easy to do with estate agents – the data doesn’t exist.
 But thanks to the open and transparent nature of public auctions, there’s plenty of information available to help make an informed decision.

 When is the best time sell a property at auction?

 We’re often asked if there is a particularly good time of year to sell a property at auction.
 The London property auction dates pretty much answer that question.
-If you look at some of the bigger London auctioneers that hold 10 auctions a year, you will notice that the only dates in 2017 when they don’t hold an auction is January and August.
-Throughout the rest of the year the the number of lots entered into auction are fairly consistent, month by month.
+If you look at some of the bigger London auctioneers that hold 10 auctions a year, you will notice that most don’t hold an auction is January and August.
+Throughout the rest of the year the number of lots entered into auction are fairly consistent, month by month.
 There are usually no auctions in January because of the December slow down and very few on August because of the summer holidays.

 I’ve been trying to sell my buy-to-let investment in north London for close to half a year without any success.
 I signed a 5 year deal with the council which has 2 years left to run.
 What are the chances of selling at a London property auction?